LoLab-MSM/PyBILT/README.md

 # Contributing

-If you would like to contribute directly to PyBILT's development please
+If you would like to contribute directly to **PyBILT**'s development please
  1. Fork the repo (https://github.com/LoLab-VU/PyBILT/fork)
  2. Create a new branch for your feature (git checkout -b feature/foo_bar)
  3. Create test code for your feature